-Discipline is about having control of the senses and having control of what Vedanta refers to as the “organs of action” used to express oneself in the world (hands, legs, speech, etc.).
+Vedanta suggests four qualifications for gaining jnana.
+Sometimes abbreviated as “The Four D’s” they include discrimination (viveka), dispassion (vairagya), discipline (shatka sampatti) and burning desire (mumukshutva).
+Discrimination is the ability to tell the difference between that which is true (i.e. the Self; pure consciousness) and that which is not (i.e. objects; that which is impermanent and comes and goes).
+Dispassion is what is gained through maturity and the understanding that all objects are not real (are of the nature to change; not substantial).
+Dispassion is also the outcome of karma yoga which teaches non-attachment to the results of one’s actions.
+Discipline is about having control of the senses and having mastery of, what Vedanta refers to as, the “organs of action” used to express oneself in the world (hands, legs, speech, etc.).
 Discipline is typically developed during the upasana yoga phase and often defined to as the “six kinds of wealth” (shatka sampatti), which include mastery of the mind (shama), mastery of the sense organs (dama), the ability to withdraw from sense objects (uparama), forbearance (titiksha), faith pending verification (shraddha), and concentration of the mind (samadhana).

 Manana, the second stage, is the removal of any doubt left over from hearing the teachings and is characterized by a period of question and answer between student and teacher.
-Manana is marked by much reflection, and clarifying and testing the logic of the teachings.
+Manana is marked by much reflection, and clarifying, and testing the logic of the teachings.

 Lastly, nidhidyasana is the removal of habitual behavior (leftover binding tendencies) and the assimilation of the teachings.
-In the shravana stage, one would say, “There is the Self.”
-In the nidhidyasana stage, one would say, “I am the Self” with full conviction.
-This cognitive shift, from “there is the Self” to “I am the Self,” is that which leads to liberation (moksha).
-It is also what separates academic study of Vedanta (indirect knowledge) from actual Vedanta as a vehicle for freedom (direct knowledge).
+In the shravana stage, one would say, There is the Self.
+But in the nidhidyasana stage, one would say, I am the Self.
+This cognitive shift, from realizing “there is the Self” to actualizing it as “I am the Self” is what leads to liberation (moksha).
+It is also what separates the academic study of Vedanta (indirect knowledge) from actual Vedanta as a vehicle for freedom (direct knowledge).